NotAShelf/bsix/README.md

 I need a microscopic Base64 encoding/decoding library to use on my embedded systems.
 This is that library, built with my own needs in mind.

+Cross-platform in theory, should work on embedded systems (in my case, Risc-V) pretty well.
+If it doesn't, open an issue.

 ## Benchmarks

 The speed of bsix depends mostly on your implementation.
 Below is the benchmark